gofr-dev/gofr/examples/using-subscriber/readme.md

 # Subscriber Example

-This example in GoFr demonstrates a simple Subscriber that subscribes asynchronously to a given topic and commits based on the handler response.
+This GoFr example demonstrates a simple Subscriber that subscribes asynchronously to a given topic and commits based on the handler response.